MosesKonsue/MosesKonsue.github.io/_posts/2021-09-01-valentine.md

 <h2>Foothold</h2>

-It seems that this particular version of openssl is vulnerable to the mighty known heartbleed bug:
+It seems that this particular version of openssl is vulnerable to the well known heartbleed bug, it even has its own [website](https://heartbleed.com/) which says:
-The Heartbleed Bug is a serious vulnerability in the popular OpenSSL cryptographic software library.
+> *"The Heartbleed Bug is a serious vulnerability in the popular OpenSSL cryptographic software library.
 This weakness allows stealing the information protected, under normal conditions, by the SSL/TLS encryption used to secure the Internet.
-SSL/TLS provides communication security and privacy over the Internet for applications such as web, email, instant messaging (IM) and some virtual private networks (VPNs).
+SSL/TLS provides communication security and privacy over the Internet for applications such as web, email, instant messaging (IM) and some virtual private networks (VPNs)."*

+[Wikipedia](https://en.wikipedia.org/wiki/Heartbleed) has further details and refers to heartbleed as **CVE-2014-0160**:
+>*" It resulted from improper input validation (due to a missing bounds check) in the implementation of the TLS heartbeat extension.[3]
+Thus, the bug's name derived from heartbeat.
+The vulnerability was classified as a buffer over-read, a situation where more data can be read than should be allowed."*

+The heartbeat extension for TLS seems to have been developed as a way to *"test and keep alive secure communication links without the need to renegotiate the connection each time.*" However crafting packets that would request information that was normal to request, and then additional information that should have been refused.
+However heartbeat had improper input validation, so did not check if the request contained harmful requests.

+It seems that the exploits surronding this simply request an additional packets at random.
+Whatever was being processed by the server at the time.
+This means that multiple requests need to be made and combed through manually or through unique sorting to determine what information was gained through the exploit.

-We google around and find https://github.com/sensepost/heartbleed-poc.
-We set the -n flag to 2 and coincidentally seem to get a base64 encoded password
+We google around and find https://github.com/sensepost/heartbleed-poc which explains that these tools are outdated and that there are metasploit and burp versions of this exploit which may be easier.
+I felt like trying this python script and thus I run it against our box and see that I don't really seem to get much on the first 10 runs of it.
+Reading the github we see options to increase the number of heartbeats to send with `-n`.
+I try again and set the `-n` flag to 2 and coincidentally seem to get a base64 encoded password

 ```
 /decode.php..Co